GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Clients should therefore begin with a high initial_max_streams_uni or send an early MAX_STREAMS type 0x13 value (see Section 19.11 of {{RFC9000}}) with a high limit.
 Clients MAY use the maximum 2^60 for this high initial limit, but the specific choice is implementation-dependent.

 The same stream ID may be used in both one or more multicast channels and the unicast connection.
-Streams behave exactly as specified in Section 2.2 of {{RFC9000}}.
-However, clients need to be able to handle cases where they receive the same stream data on multiple channels.
+As described in Section 2.2 of {{RFC9000}}, stream data received multiple times for the same offset MUST be identical, even across multiple channels; if it's not identical it MAY be treated as a connection error of type PROTOCOL_VIOLATION.
 # Flow Control {#flow-control}

 The values used for unicast flow control cannot be used to limit the transmission rate of a multicast channel because a single client with a low MAX_STREAM_DATA or MAX_DATA value that did not acknowledge receipt could block many other receivers if the servers had to ensure that channels responded to each client's limits.